- U.S. citizens who are permanent residents of NY, NJ, CT, or PA

 An applicant must

-be majoring — or, for high school seniors, declaring a major — or pursuing an advanced degree in a communications-related field including, but not limited to, advertising, broadcasting, communications, English, film, journalism, marketing, digital media, or public relations at an accredited college/university; in the U.S.
+be majoring, planning to declare a major, or pursuing an advanced degree in a communications-related field at an accredited college/university in the U.S. Communications-related fields include, but are not limited to, advertising, broadcasting, communications, digital media, English, film, journalism, marketing, public relations, or publishing.

 have an overall GPA of 3.2 or better (or the recalculated high school equivalent)